3D permutations and triangle solitaire: Introduction

 In this paper, we build a bijection between objects that are seemingly unrelated: a class of pattern avoiding $3$-dimensional permutations and objects arising from the theory of subshifts called triangle bases, that was conjectured by Bonichon and Morel in \cite{BoMo22}.

-Permutations are a central object in combinatorics and their study has received a lot of attention.
+Permutations are central objects in combinatorics and their study has received a lot of attention.
 One topic of particular interest is pattern avoidance in permutations, which led to numerous enumerative and bijective results with various objects (see \cite{Kit11, Bona} and references therein).

 One can see a permutation $\sigma$ as a ($2$-dimensional) diagram with points $(i, \sigma(i))$, which satisfies the property that in each row and column lies a unique point.
-With this definition comes a natural generalization to higher dimensions by defining a $d$-dimensional diagram, and the notion of pattern avoidance extends naturally~\cite{AsMa10, BoMo22, PermutMach}.
+With this definition comes a natural generalization to higher dimensions by defining $d$-dimensional diagrams, and the notion of pattern avoidance extends naturally~\cite{AsMa10, BoMo22, PermutMach}.

-The second object arises from the theory of \emph{tilings and symbolic dynamics}.
-A tiling is a coloring of the grid $\Z^2$ with allowed subpatterns determined by a rule set $\mathcal{R}$.
+The second object arises from the theory of \emph{tilings} and \emph{symbolic dynamics}.
+A tiling is a coloring of the grid $\Z^2$ (or of a domain of $\Z^2$) with allowed subpatterns determined by a rule set $\mathcal{R}$.
 The set of tilings respecting a certain rule set is called a \emph{subshift} \cite{Ho16}.
-Tilings have been widely studied during the last decades and many questions, such as the \emph{tiling problem}, were proved undecidable \cite{Ber66}.
+Tilings have been widely studied during the last decades and many questions, such as the \emph{tiling problem}, which asks whether $\Z^2$ can be tiled with a given rule set, were proved undecidable \cite{Ber66}.
 However, for some classes with strong structure or combinatorial properties, such as cellular automata, some problems become decidable and a deeper study can be carried \cite{Kari05}.
 The class we consider in this paper, named TEP for \emph{totally extremally permutive}, was introduced by Salo in \cite{Sa22} and generalizes bipermutive cellular automata.
 The language of any TEP subshift is decidable, and they possess bases, i.e. sets of cells whose content can be chosen freely and determine the values of a larger set.
-Our object of interest are the bases of triangles for the \emph{Ledrappier subshift}.
+Our objects of interest are the bases of triangles for the \emph{Ledrappier subshift}.